 The settlement process under the Guidance is triggered by the debtor submitting a completed Attestation form to the Department attorney, typically an assistant U.S. Attorney (AUSA), who is or will be representing Education in the adversary proceeding.
+The Attestation form is intended to facilitate review under the Guidance for settlement purposes and therefore should not be filed with the court.

 Debtor attorneys should become familiar with the AUSAs in the local U.S. Attorney's office who handle undue hardship cases, and request their advice on how best they would like to receive the Attestation forms.
 Some AUSAs may be willing to accept the Attestation as soon as the adversary proceeding is filed, even before the complaint is served.
 The Guidance also instructs AUSAs to solicit the Attestation form from debtors early in the adversary proceeding in order to facilitate prompt consideration of whether a stipulation can be reached.
 However, AUSAs are "not required to impose any strict time limit for the Attestation."